 Provisional diagnosis

 The postural hypotension suggests that he is intravascularly volume deplete.
 He has signs suggestive of hypogonadism (testicular atrophy) and possibly hypothyroidism (reflexes).
 This presentation may be due to endocrine disease with hypopituitarism causing hypocortisolaemia, hypothyroidism and hypogonadism.
-The low cortisol and hypothyroidism could cause hyponatraemia.
+Low cortisol and hypothyroidism could cause hyponatraemia.

 Absence of abnormal pigmentation makes Addison’s disease unlikely, but this cannot be excluded.